CURRENT THREATS TO PUBLIC MEDIA

 AND WHAT YOU CAN DO ABOUT IT.

-- Donate now to safeguard our future: Donations of any size will help us weather whatever storms may lie ahead, so we are asking our audiences to step forward with critical financial support.
-As we prepare for a number of possible outcomes, we are working to build a financial firewall to defend against current attacks and increase preparedness for the future.
+- Donate now to safeguard our future: Your gift, at any level, will help us build a financial firewall to defend against current attacks and increase preparedness for the future.
 If you are interested in making a major philanthropic gift ($25,000 or greater), please consider reaching out to giving@nypublicradio.org.

 - WNYC’s broadcast signals reach the five boroughs of New York City, the surrounding New York suburbs, and approximately 75% of the New Jersey population.